-In this area of study students analyse the consequences of the revolution and evaluate the extent to which it brought change to society.
-The success of the revolution was not inevitable; therefore, students analyse the significant challenges that confronted the new regime after the initial outbreak of revolution.
-Furthermore, they evaluate the success of the new regime's responses to these challenges and the extent to which the consequences of revolution resulted in dramatic and wide reaching social, political, economic and cultural change, progress or decline.
+In this area of study students focus on the consequences of revolution and evaluate the extent to which the consequences maintained continuity and/or brought about change to society.
+The success of the revolution was not guaranteed or inevitable.
+Students analyse the significant challenges that confronted the new regime after the initial outbreak of revolution.
+They evaluate the success and outcomes of the new regime's responses to these challenges, and the extent to which the revolution resulted in dramatic and wide-reaching political, social, cultural and economic change, progress or decline.

-4 x School Assessed Coursework (SAC)
+4 x School Assessed Coursework (SAC) VCAA Examination

-Advice to students: There are no prerequisites for entry into Unit 3 History, although it is strongly recommended that students complete Unit 1 & 2 History before entering Unit 3.
+Advice to students: There are no prerequisites for entry into Unit 3 History, although it is strongly recommended that students complete Units 1 & 2 History before entering Unit 3.

-Year 10 Year 11 Year 12 Option 1 Year 10 Humanities Unit 1 & 2 History - Empires Unit 3 & 4 History - Revolutions Option 2 Unit 1 & 2 History - Empires Unit 3 & 4 History - Revolutions University Extension studies in History
+Year 10 Year 11 Year 12 Option 1 Year 10 Humanities Units 1 & 2 History - Modern History Units 3 & 4 History - Revolutions Option 2 Units 1 & 2 History - Modern History Units 3 & 4 History - Revolutions University Extension studies in History

-Teachers to see for advice regarding this subject: Ms Winton
+Teachers to see for advice regarding this subject: Ms Denman